Symptom

 What Does A Muscle Spasm In A Bicep Feel Like?

 Although muscle spasms are common, not all involuntary muscle movements will feel the same.
-In particular, bicep muscle spasms aren’t as common as cramps in the legs – especially the calves – or feet, which are the most commonly affected by exercise-related and nocturnal spasms
+In particular, bicep muscle spasms aren’t as common as cramps in the legs – especially the calves – or feet, which are the most commonly affected by exercise-related and nocturnal spasms.

 Spasms in the bicep can feel like the muscle is jumping around uncontrollably or tightening up into a ball.
 You may also see your muscle moving involuntarily under the skin of the arm and experience unprovoked pain or a feeling of tightness.